dadukhankevin/Zor/README.md

 # Zor

-Zor is a lightweight, novel spiking-neural-network (SNN) architecture that shows competitive performance to `backpropagation` in low-data settings.
+Zor is a lightweight spiking neural network that uses **analog-spike gating** - binary spike decisions control information flow, while learning operates on the continuous analog values that pass through.
+This combines the computational efficiency of sparse spiking with the rich gradients needed for effective learning.

+I think this leads to competitive performance to backpropagation in low-data settings, often with dramatically faster training times.

 ## Philosophy